TSN and DDS

 OMG DDS-TSN Standard

-As of March 2022, the Object Management Group® (OMG) is finalizing the specifications for a DDS-TSN standard.
-This new standard will enable software applications using the DDS databus to be deployed on, and leverage, TSN-enabled networks.
-It will define rules for mapping DDS features onto TSN concepts to support the design, deployment and execution of DDS systems over TSN networks in a standardized fashion.
-This page will link to the standard once it has been released.
+In April 2023, the Object Management Group® (OMG) published the specification for a DDS-TSN standard.
+This new standard enables software applications using the DDS databus to be deployed on, and leverage, TSN-enabled networks.
+It defines rules for mapping DDS features onto TSN concepts to support the design, deployment and execution of DDS systems over TSN networks in a standardized fashion.
+The DDS extensions for TSN specification is available here.

 DDS and TSN provide the communications backbone in current and future automotive designs.
 Together, DDS and TSN enable rapid, reliable communication flow within and across complex distributed systems and subsystems.
 They ensure that data in motion flows correctly, reliably and with low latency across areas including Advanced Driver-Assistance Systems (ADAS) and Automated Driving (AD).